HOW FAR HAS CORONAVIRUS SPREAD IN MINNESOTA AND WISCONSIN?

-"Community transmission" has been identified in both states, meaning the virus spread from one person to another.
+Coronavirus cases were first confirmed by lab test on March 6 in Minnesota, and Feb.
+5 in Wisconsin.
+Since then, "community transmission" has been identified in both states, meaning the virus spreads from one person to another.

 The state of Minnesota has set up a hotline for general questions about coronavirus at 651-201-3920 or 1-800-657-3903, available 7 a.m. to 7 p.m.
 Wisconsin residents can text COVID19 to 211-211, visit 211Wisconsin.org, or call 211 with questions.

 COVID-19 coronavirus cases have been reported in countries around the world, including the United States.

 A project from the Johns Hopkins Center for Systems Science and Engineering lets you track COVID-19 cases around the world using an interactive map.
 The map is best viewed on a desktop.
 Click here for a larger view from Johns Hopkins University.